-One confirmed case and multiple suspect cases of wound botulism have been recognized in injection drug users in the Bay Area including one in San Francisco.
+One suspect case of wound botulism has been recognized in injection drug users in the Bay Area in the last week.
 Additional cases may occur.
 Because this condition is quickly progressive and life threatening, we are alerting clinicians and requesting they follow these recommendations.

-This Health Alert is posted on the SFDPH website (www.sfdph.org/HealthInfo/WoundBotulism.htm).
+This Health Alert is posted on the SFDPH website at www.sfdph.org/healthalert